Have your Say - Consultation on Polling Districts and Polling Places/Stations

 The Council is consulting widely on the review and any elector in the local parliamentary constituencies, within the Borough of Southend-on-Sea, may make representations in relation to the size and boundaries of polling districts and the location and suitability of polling places/polling stations.
 The Council will also be inviting representations from councillors, political parties and indeed any person or body with expertise in access for persons with a disability.

-The Council’s General Purposes Committee will decide on the final polling arrangements which will take effect from 1st December 2014 when the Register of Electors is published.
+The Council’s General Purposes Committee will decide on the final polling arrangements which will take effect from when the Register of Electors is published in December 2019.